Code-Institute-Submissions/ms4-siopa-fia/README.md

 ```
 python3 manage.py migrate
 ```
-13. Load the fixtures from the 'products.json' file and then from the 'products.json' file - which are contained in the 'fixtures' folder into the database.
+13. Load fixtures from the relevant JSON files, which are contained in the 'fixtures' folders in the respective apps into the database.
 This is done by using the following command:
 ```
 python3 manage.py loaddata <file name>